Cuba

 IT WILL VASTLY IMPROVE THE LIVES OF THE CUBAN PEOPLE.

 In January 2025, right before he left office, President Biden removed Cuba from a list of state sponsors of terrorism, continuing the tradition of schizophrenic U.S. Cuba policy (President Obama removed Cuba from the list, then President Trump put them back on right before he left office in 2021).
-Without Cuba, the list consists of North Korea, Iran and Syria.
+Now, the Trump/Vance administration has put Cuba back on the list that includes North Korea, Iran and Syria.

 One of the reasons the Biden administration gave for removing Cuba from the list was to help its battered economy – which many blame for causing Cuba’s dire financial condition that has sparked a humanitarian and migration crisis – because being on the list makes it difficult, if not impossible, to get aid and/or do business with the United States.
 However, this reasoning makes little sense because Cuba is forced to contend with the U.S. trade embargo either way.